Privacy

 What rights do I have over my data?

 If you wish to see a copy of your data then you need to request this clearly in writing.
-If Amy Mills (who is the data controller) doubts the identity of the person making the request then she will first take reasonable steps to ensure it’s really you before releasing any records.
+If Amy (who is the data controller) doubts the identity of the person making the request then she will first take reasonable steps to ensure it’s really you before releasing any records.
 Amy will check whether there is specific data that you wish to see or whether you wish to see all your data.
 A copy of your data will be provided within one month.
 There is no monetary charge for this.
 If you wish to make a correction to any of the data you believe to be inaccurate, you can do so by informing Amy.
 If you do not want your data to be collected in the manner described in this document you can discuss this with Amy.

 You have the same rights to your data regardless of your age (i.e. children have the same rights to their data as adults).